-I recently traveled to Montego Bay, Jamaica, on a mission to learn what Jamaican cuisine is all about.
-I hadn’t really tried many Jamaican dishes before the trip, but I’ve heard so much about the amazing Jamaican jerk chicken.
-Haven’t we all?!
-I wanted to know what makes Jamaican jerk sauce and marinade so tasty.
-And, of course, I wanted to taste it myself, to finally see what everyone is talking about.
+I went to Montego Bay, Jamaica, on a mission to learn more about Jamaican cuisine and to finally try Jamaican jerk chicken straight from the source.
+I hadn’t tried many Jamaican dishes before the trip, but I’d heard so much about how amazing authentic Jamaican jerk chicken was and I wanted to try it for myself.

 ⇒ Want to go to Jamaica?
 Check out our Jamaica travel guide and get planning!

 The seasonings that make Jamaican jerk chicken so perfectly unique are rarely used in American attempts at Jamaican jerk marinade.

 There are a few key components like allspice, thyme, and garlic that are absolutely necessary to get the right flavor combination.
 And don’t forget the key ingredient that really kicks it up a notch – the scotch bonnet peppers.

 When I arrived in Montego Bay, one of the first things we did was head over to the jerk chicken empire called Scotchies.
 It’s a roadside charcoal barbecue joint that makes and sells hundreds of Jamaican jerk chickens every day.

 Their chickens are slow-cooked over an outdoor charcoal oven every single day.
 If anyone knows how to make authentic Jamaican jerk marinade and sauce the right way, it’s them.
 I mean, just look at that chicken!

 During the few hours we hung around at Scotchies, we learned a few key things.
 The chicken is marinated overnight in their spicy jerk marinade, then it’s slow roasted over a charcoal fire pit on top of logs of pimento wood.
 This process imparts a delectable flavor and makes the chicken juicy and oh so tender.